itsthatguy/avatars-api-middleware/CONTRIBUTING.md

 4. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `master` branch.

+## License

-__IMPORTANT__: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT license](LICENSE).